ianjchadwick/LoRaWildfirePrevention-EC601Project/README.md

 4. Gateway receives data from nodes, unpacks it, calculates the VPD and uploads the data to appropriate Adafruit.io feeds based on NODE_ID
 5. Once daily at noon the Fire Weather Index (FWI), and it's components, the Fine Fuel Moisture Code (FFMC), the Duff Moisture Code (DMC) and the Drought Code (DC) are calculated (as per the parameters specified for the [Fire Weather Index](https://cfs.nrcan.gc.ca/publications?id=19927)) and uploaded to AF.io
 > * This calculation requires the previous 24-hour precipitation total and the wind speed which is gathered from the hourly weatherbit.io API
 > * The calculation also requires the FFMC, DMC and DC from the previous day.
+This is retrieved from AF.io by retrieving the latest values from the respective feeds.
 6. The data is then displayed on the AF.io Dashboard

 ### Wildfire Prediction Metrics and Calculations